jinghuazhao/FM-pipeline/README.md

  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

-Note that unlike fmp.sh, the utility program uses qctool-1.4 for its more comprehensive options.
-In line with qctool -excl-samples option, it contains a list of individuals corresponding to ID_2 of the [sample file](http://www.stats.ox.ac.uk/~marchini/software/gwas/file_format.html) rather than ID_1 and ID_2.
+We may also work on a text version for instance SNPinfo.txt.

 ### --- The lead SNPs ---

-Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
+The setup is in line with summary statistics from consortia where only RSid are given for the fact that their chromosomal position may be changed over different builds.
 An auxiliary file called `st.bed` contains chr, start, end, rsid, pos, r corresponding to the lead SNPs specified and r is a sequence number of region.

 ## Outputs

 The output will involve counterpart(s) from individual software, i.e., .set/post, caviarbf, .snp/.config, .jam/.top

 **Software** | **Output type** | **Description**
 ---------|---------------------|--------------------------------------------------------------